Need assistance in choosing the right insurance plan?

 An index fund invests in the securities that are part of the market index to replicate and match the returns generated by the index.
 On the other hand, a mutual fund pools in the funds from different investors under a scheme to maximise the returns an investor will receive.

-• Management of Investment:
+Management of investment:

 Index funds are passively managed, and no fund manager allocates the funds to different securities.
 Mutual funds are actively managed by experienced financial professional who chooses the securities and the allocation as per their understanding and knowledge.